 The E.U., which consists of 25 of the major countries in Europe, has adopted numerous directives and standards regulating the design, manufacture, clinical trials, labeling, and adverse event reporting for medical devices.
 Other countries, such as Switzerland, have voluntarily adopted laws and regulations that mirror those of the E.U. with respect to medical devices.
 Devices that comply with the requirements of a relevant directive will be entitled to bear CE conformity marking and, accordingly, can be commercially distributed throughout the member states of the E.U., and other countries that comply with or mirror these directives.
 The method of assessing conformity varies depending on the type and class of the product, but normally involves a combination of self- assessment by the manufacturer and a third party assessment by a "Notified Body," an independent and neutral institution appointed to conduct conformity assessment.
-This third party assessment consists of an audit of the manufacturer's quality system and technical review and testing of the manufacturer to commercially distribute the product throughout the E.U.
-In addition, compliance with voluntary harmonizing standards International Standards Organization 9001 and International Standards Organization

-13845 issued by the International Organization for Standards establishes the presumption of conformity with the essential requirements for a CE marking.
+This third party assessment consists of an audit of the manufacturer's quality system and technical review and testing of the manufacturer's product.
+An assessment by a Notified Body in one country within the E.U. is required in order for a manufacturer to commercially distribute the product throughout the E.U.
+In addition, compliance with voluntary harmonizing standards International Standards Organization 9001 and International Standards Organization 13845 issued by the International Organization for Standards establishes the presumption of conformity with the essential requirements for a CE marking.